 NEWA’s app adds features like treatment tracking and reminders, as well as access to instructions and useful tips.
 Credit: Apple Corporation

 The Clinical Science Behind NEWA

-Developed by EndyMed, the 3DEEP technology found in the NEWA system is FDA cleared for the non-invasive treatment of mild to moderate facial wrinkles and rhytides, and has been validated by a handful of clinical studies from independent physicians.
-We found five of these on the National Institutes of Health’s PubMed (none of which provided frequency, power output, or pulse details questioned above):
+NEWA’s 3DEEP technology is FDA cleared for the non-invasive treatment of mild to moderate facial wrinkles and rhytides and has been validated by a handful of clinical studies from independent physicians.

 A 12-week 2016 study consisting of 45 participants, which found that it caused statistically significant improvements “in the appearance of marionette lines, skin brightness, elasticity, firmness, lift (facial), lift (jawline), texture/smoothness, tone, and radiance/luminosity by expert visual assessment.”

 Another 2016 study that paired the 3DEEP technology with microneedling.

-- A 2015 study looking at its ability to reduce cellulite and contour different parts of the body.
+A 2015 study looking at its ability to reduce cellulite and contour different parts of the body.

-- A 2011 study gauging its ability to address lax skin, wrinkles, and acne scars.
+A 2011 study gauging its ability to address lax skin, wrinkles, and acne scars.

 A 2010 study involving 23 participants, also looking at lax skin and wrinkles.